spotinst/help/src/docs/ocean/features/auto-upgrade-aks-patch-version.md

 Ocean shows only the system node pools that are not updated.

 1. Click **Create an Upgrade > System Node Pools Upgrade**.
-2. Click the Upgrade system node pools box, and then select required system node pools from the list.
+2. Click **Upgrade system node pools**, and then select required system node pools from the list.
 3. Click **Update Now**.

 >**IMPORTANT**: This operation cannot be undone.
 If no upgrade version is available, this operation will time out.